Background: There are two different ways you can pay a vendor in Patriot Software.

-- Invoice Date and Due Date default to today, but you can change either date if needed.
+- The Statement Date and Due Date default to today, but you can change either date if needed.
 If you have 1099 only, you won’t see these fields.

-- Invoice Number and Purchase Order Number are optional fields.
-If you enter an invoice number or purchase order number that matches an invoice you have entered for this vendor, this invoice will be marked as paid.
+- The Purchase Order Number is an optional field.
+If you enter a purchase order number that matches a bill you have entered for this vendor, this bill will be marked as paid.

 - Select the account that each payment should be posted to.